 Notes

-Make This with bone-in, skin-on chicken: To make this recipe with bone-in chicken, use '8-10 pounds of bone-in chicken parts' - thighs, drumsticks, breasts or any combination.
-Follow the recipe exactly as written only increase the cooking time to '50 minute to an hour' and baste 3 or 4 times while the chicken cooks, to keep it moist.
+- To make this with bone-in, skin-on chicken: Use 8-10 pounds of bone-in chicken parts: thighs, drumsticks, breasts or any combination.
+Follow the recipe exactly as written only increase the cooking time to between 50 minute and an hour, checking for doneness after 50 minutes, and basting 3 or 4 times while the chicken cooks, to keep it moist.

 - Prep Time: 20 minutes